 Like U.S. marriage laws, foreign marriage laws vary among locations.
 Most countries require proof of a valid U.S. passport, birth certificate or other proof of residency before a foreign marriage may take place.
 Many countries also require blood and/or medical tests to be completed by the parties.
-Some countries (like France) require one or both parties to have resided in their country for a set period of time prior to a marriage.
-Therefore, because the rules vary greatly, it is necessary to check the foreign marriage laws of the country of interest to avoid any lengthy and costly mistakes.
+Some countries (like France) require one or both parties to have resided in their country for a set period of time (for example, 45 days) prior to a marriage.
+Because the rules vary widely by location, it's necessary to check the foreign marriage laws of your destination wedding location to avoid any lengthy and costly mistakes.

 Validity of Marriages Abroad

 In general, marriages which are legally performed and valid abroad are also legally valid in the United States.
-Inquiries regarding the validity of a marriage abroad should be directed to their attorney general of the state in the United States where you live.
+Inquiries regarding the validity of a marriage abroad should be directed to the attorney general of the state where you live.

 Who May Perform Marriages Abroad

 American diplomatic and consular officers are NOT permitted to perform marriages.
 Marriages abroad are almost always performed by local (foreign) civil or religious officials.

 As a rule, marriages aren't performed on the premises of an American embassy or consulate, but officers may authenticate foreign marriage documents.
 The validity of marriages abroad doesn't depend on the presence of an American diplomatic or consular officer, but it does depend on compliance to the laws of the country where the marriage is performed.